ddooley/ddooley.github.io/_pages/docs/data-numeric.md

         subClassOf 'has specified value' only xsd:integer[ >5 ,< 100]

-(OWL actually provides access to further subclasses of integer such as xsd:positiveInteger.)
+OWL also allows access to subclasses of integer such as xsd:positiveInteger.

 ### Float